Notes and Musings

 Four temperature series from 1979, smoothed, unadjusted

-Clearly they are very similar, but there is an offset between UAH/RSS (which are roughly the same) to HADCRUT3, and again to GISTEMP.
+Clearly they are very similar, but there is an offset between them.

 If you think about the different baseline periods, the reason for this is obvious.
 GISTEMP has the earliest baseline period, when temperatures were cooler, so its anomalies from this baseline are always higher.
-HADCRUT is somewhere in the middle, and UAH/RSS have the most recent, warmest baselines, so their anomalies are lowest now.
+HADCRUT and RSS are somewhere in the middle, and UAH has the most recent, warmest baseline, so its anomalies are lowest now.

 Estimating the offset

 To make a fairer comparison between the series, we need to know what these offsets are, and we can then correct for them.
-As UAH/RSS are the lowest, and have the same baseline period which also overlaps the other data ranges, let's use their baseline period - Jan 1979 to Dec 1998 - as the period of comparison.
+As UAH is the lowest and newest baseline, let's use their baseline period - Jan 1981 to Dec 2010 - as the period of comparison.
 We will then calculate the average anomaly of each series during this period to get an approximate offset between them.

 SourceMean